liam-ilan/crumb/README.md

 ### Install
 **You do not need to clone this repo.** Instead, follow the instructions in [this template repo](https://github.com/liam-ilan/crumb-template).

+If you are on VSCode, you can install the [Crumb syntax highlighter extension](https://marketplace.visualstudio.com/items?itemName=liamilan.crumb).
+The source for the extension can be found [here](https://github.com/liam-ilan/crumb-vscode).

 ### Basics
 All function calls are done with s-expressions (think lisp).
 For example,